iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 ## Optionally modify inference request distribution

-Modify the distribution weight for inference requests.
+You can modify the weight distribution of inference requests by annotating the model objects with the desired weights.
+The Iter8 `traffic-template` chart can be used to simplify doing so:

 ```shell
 cat <<EOF | helm template traffic ../../../../hub/charts/traffic-templates -f - | kubectl apply -f -